 "Yes, but you have to understand: it was just an idle 'oh, wouldn't it be funny if Mr. Nowack were Dear Friend!'"
 Amalia gestured at him in frustration.
 "It was simply too good to be true.
 A coincidence of such cosmic proportions as to be entirely unbelievable."

 He gave a short laugh of agreement and looked up at the night sky, blinking as snowflakes landed on his eyelashes.
 Wiping them away, he shook his head and smiled at her.

 Amalia continued, her voice softening.
 "Well...
 I'm not being wholly honest.
-About a week ago, when you first invited me out for coffee and we made it through an entire conversation without fighting once, and you made me laugh—" She sighed and smiled.
+About a week ago, when you first invited me out for coffee and we made it through an entire conversation without fighting once, and you made me smile—" She sighed, the side of her mouth tugging up.
 "I don't know.
 Something changed.
 I remembered what you had said at the Café Imperiale that awful night, that I had never really listened to you, really looked at you.
 You were right."
 She gave him a tight smile.
 "And when I did start to see you, I found... that I like you.
 Quite a lot, in fact."

 His eyes were bright, and he gave her a sad smile as she continued.